-Figure 5b shows the additions to the A-C graph to accommodate these constraints.
+Figure 7B shows the additions to the A-C graph to accommodate these constraints.
 Constraints (2) are represented by the "Bushels" constraint node.
 A lower bound constraint can be represented as a demand node and an upper bound as a supply node.
 When the two are merged as in the figure, the arrow becomes bi-directional.
 Note that the same coefficient applies to both directions of a bi-directional arrow since constraints with the same RHS index sets must have the same LHS (Murphy et al [1987]).
-The "Ratios" node in the figure indicates that there is a $\geq 0$ constraint for each member of the animals set.
-Using the rules given above, the coefficient R for variable F is indexed by (Grains, Animals); the values needed to capture constraints (3) are given in Figure 11 below.
+The "Ratios" node in the figure indicates that there is a \geq 0 constraint for each member of the animals set.
+Using the rules given above, the coefficient R for variable F is indexed by (Grains, Animals); the values needed to capture constraints (3) are given in Figure 13 below.

-While such constraints can be represented by simple extensions to the formalism, the resulting graph becomes less "concrete" since the physical flow analogy is lost.
-Complicated policy relationships between more than two variables add further clutter to the graphs.
-However, these are problems that have to be faced by any representation scheme.
+While constraints such as (2) and (3) can be represented by simple extensions to the formalism, the resulting graph becomes less

+"concrete" since the physical flow analogy is lost.
+Complicated policy relationships between more than two variables are even more difficult to represent.